Contacts Guide

 In WorkZerk there are FOUR types of Contact, based on the combination of TWO switches (Location & Supplier).

-This classifies the Contact as a Location with physical Areas which were NOT supplied commercially by a supplier (in other words - not a venue or supplier with a location).
+This classifies the Contact as a Location with physical Areas which were NOT supplied by a contractor (in other words - not a venue).

-The First Name, Surname fields can be used to store the ‘primary’ contact name at that location, or left blank if not relevant.
+The First Name, Surname fields can be used to store the ‘primary’ contact name at that location such as the Site Supervisor of Foreman.

 Note: Switching Location on for a Contact will allow you to add the physical street address, in addition to multiple Areas on the Areas Tab.

-This classifies the Contact as a Venue with physical locations and Areas, acting as Supplier, where you are the client or customer.
+This classifies the Contact as a Venue with physical locations and Areas, acting as contractor, where you are the client or customer.

 The First Name, Surname fields can be used to store the ‘primary’ contact name at that location, typically the Venue Manager, Event Manager, Store Manager, Event Co-ordinator etc.